 How to Become A Computer Forensic

-Computer forensics is a popularly growing field in the law enforcement sector.
+Computer forensics is a commonly pursued field in the law enforcement sector.
 This area has gained much importance with the technology driven society of today.
 From basic every day transactions to more complex online business activity, the use of computers can be seen everywhere.
 Without a doubt, computer technology has revolutionized our lifestyles and has made life more convenient.
 But this has also increased the risk of computer related crimes.
 Stealing data, misusing data, and using digital media for crimes has become a growing issue.
 This is why the need for computer forensic analysts has become crucial.
 Such professionals investigate cyber-crime cases and digital crimes to help extract evidence and clues to present in court.
 There are specific guidelines and practices used for digital evidence that can help resolve criminal cases.

 Computer Forensics Education